tin6150/smelly/README.rst

         :alt: smelly web app screenshot

-Interactive map displaying odor dispersion from various garbage processing sites across California.
+Interactive map displaying odor dispersion from various refuse processing sites across California.

 This is a web-based application from the collaboration of ETA and Sciencie IT, LBNL.